tammy00/samae_paps/README.md

-# samae_paps
+# UFAM-samae_paps
-Repositório do Sistema de Apoio à Monitoria e Aproveitamento de Estudos do IComp.
+Support System for Monitoring and Credits Transference of Instituto de Computação (IComp-UFAM).
+Activities from "Prática em Análise e Projeto de Sistemas" Module, offered by the Amazonas Federal University in Information Systems Course (2015).